jsoningram/cabbagecms/README.md

 Thanks to [@jkudish](https://github.com/jkudish/WordPress-GitHub-Plugin-Updater) for the Git updater class

+Thanks to [@serbanghita](https://github.com/serbanghita/Mobile-Detect) for the Mobile_Detect class

 ##Change Log
-**1.0.4** Added usage info, helper function to check if page is a child of another and some refactoring, add browser body class.
+**1.0.4** Added usage info, helper functions, some refactoring, added browser body class, mobile detect class

 **1.0.3** Bug fixes and change user entry from ID to URL for more flexibilty